 - Scholastic Aptitude Test (SAT) or American College Testing (ACT) scores (if applicable)

 The SAT/ACT is generally not required but encouraged for most international applicants.
 These tests are required only of students that are international first-year (freshman) applicants from Canada, student athletes who must comply with NCAA eligibility requirements, and those who have attended a U.S. high school or secondary school in another country that follows a U.S. high school curriculum.
 Applicants who provide official test scores may be considered for merit-based scholarship awards.

 Miami University recognizes the differences in educational systems and takes these into account when placing international undergraduate students at the appropriate level in their degree programs.
 Academic credentials are evaluated within the context of the educational system of the country where the student has studied.
 Comparisons are made with educational programs in the U.S., and students are placed at levels that are suitable to their educational background.

 Applicants from an overseas post-secondary institution must provide course descriptions or syllabi for EACH subject to be considered for transfer credit.
 These descriptions should include a list of required readings, the number of class hours required for each course, and the length of the academic term(s) when enrolled.
 Since the academic departments at Miami University determine whether credits earned abroad will be accepted as equivalent to courses offered at Miami, credit is awarded on a subject-by-subject basis.
-When an offer of admission is made, students are provided with tentative transfer credit information.
+When an offer of admission is made, students are provided with tentative transfer credit information upon request.